-Of course, because engineers thinking in terms conventional current flow are the ones getting to make the electronic symbols we see on schematics, the arrows point in the direction of conventional current flow and not in the direction of electron flow.
+Of course, because it's the engineers thinking in terms conventional current flow that are the ones getting to make the electronic symbols we see on schematics, the arrows point in the direction of conventional current flow and not in the direction of electron flow.

 The electronic technicians understand this and live with these symbols.

 Having serviced fire alarm systems for nearly 20, Douglas Krantz has compiled his knowledge of the causes of Ground Faults and how to reliably detect them into the book Make It Work - Hunting Ground Faults

 .
 The book shows the three types of ground fault, what equipment should be used with each type of ground fault, and how to locate those hard-to-find ground faults.